asa-leholland/learning-aws/Route53.md

 Can create up to 50 health checks for AWS endponts within or linked to same AWS account

 Basic health checks are 50c per health check per month

+### Route53 Resolver
+Formally known as .2 resolver
+Regional service that lets you route DNS queries between your VPCs and your network This is used to set up Hybrid networks
+Basic configuration: Imbound and Outbound - Inbound Onlyo or Outboudn Only

+## Final Review
+Route53 is a a DNS Provider, Register and manage domains, similiar to GoDaddy or NameCheap Simple Routing - Default Routing policy - multiple addresses in a random endpoint selection Weighted Routing - split up traffic based on different weights assigned (Percentages) Latency-Based Routing - Directs traffic based on region, for lowest possible latency for users Failover Routing - primaty site in one location , secondaty data recoryver site in atother (changes on health check) Geolocation TOuting - Oute trafi based on the geogrpahci location of a tequest origin Geo-Prozimity Rouing - route trafgic basedo nthe georgrpahic location using Bias Valeus (Needs ROute 52 Trfaffci Flow) Multi-Value ANswer Routing  Rrteutn mutliple values in respone to DNS queries (using Health checks) Traffic Flow - visual Editor  for chainging reouting policies, can version policy records fro easy reollboack AWS ALias Record - AWS smart DNS record, detects changes UPs for AWS resorces and adjusts automataiclly Route53 Resolver - Lets you regionally route DNS queries between your VPCs and you network Hybrid Environments Healtch checks can be cerated tom onitor and automatically over endpoints.
+You can have health chaecks monitro other health checks